mrec/blog/content/2025/text_shadow/index.md

 **Dilution** estimates how much a shadow's opacity is reduced by blur.
 This turned out to be a nasty, nasty problem.
 A simple closed-form equation based on radius penalizes large blurs too much; perceptually, we're mostly interested in the peak opacity at a glyph edge.
 Lower opacity further out might not help, but it doesn't actively hurt.
 A weighted 1D Gaussian approximation dramatically underestimates opacity, because the shadow blur we're doing is 2D, meaning far more input pixels contribute to the output, in glyph-area-dependent ways.
 Looking at 2D Gaussians led me to things like Abramowitz and Stegun's fast erf approximation, which is so far outside my mathematically-challenged comfort zone that I couldn't see my mathematically-challenged sofa with a telescope.

-At this point I stepped back, took some empirical measurements of edge shadow opacity at various blurs, and got ChatGPT to fit them to a curve for me.
-I'm not proud, but I am tired.
+At this point I stepped back, took some empirical measurements of edge shadow opacity at various blurs, and fitted them to a curve; we're never going to do better than an approximation here, and ultimately pragmatism won out.
 (Lighthouse does the same kind of thing, which makes me feel a bit better.)

 ```js
 function fittedAlpha(blur) {